-Tony Robinson and the Team descend on the grounds of a superb medieval manor house in Somerset to investigate a supposed Roman Villa lying in a boggy area at the bottom of the garden.
+Tony Robinson and the Team descend on the grounds of a medieval manor house in Somerset to investigate a possible Roman villa lying at the bottom of the garden

 Episode 3 - The Crannog in the Loch, Loch Migdale

-The team work flat out in these beautiful surroundings, diving, hill walking and digging as they piece together the extraordinary story of Highland life 2,000 to 3,000 years ago.
+The Team are at Loch Migdale in the Highlands diving, hill walking and digging around a mysterious island to piece together the story of Highland life 2000 to 3000 years ago